losecontrol4/chess/README.md

     As you could see, this scales extremely quick, making even something as low computational power as chess lag.
-The solution was simply to exclude the serialization of the state array at all, storing it in a temp variable, setting it to nil, then compressing, then putting the temp variable into it.
+The solution was simply to exclude the s erialization of the state array at all, storing it in a temp variable, setting it to nil, then compressing, then putting the temp variable into it.
 But that's not the interesting bit.
     The interesting bit is interpreting this as O(x) where x is which turn you are on and it is equal to the number of chess states stored.

     To grasp what is actually going on, let's watch it grow.